Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

 # SIBOOR-Voron-2.4-AUG

 ## Assembly Guide
+### VORON 2.4, designed by VORON DESIGN, represents an enhanced CoreXY design featuring a stable bed and a gantry that moves vertically along the Z-axis.
+Notably, this design introduces added complexity, incorporating features like 4-point gantry tramming for precise alignment with the print surface, additional stepper motors, and other unique elements.
+Furthermore, it is crafted to operate within a fully enclosed environment, making it exceptionally proficient in printing ABS or similar filaments.
 ### Thank you for purchasing the V2.4 [AUG] 3D printer kit from SIBOOR.
 Due to version differences, please carefully read the following steps.
 If you encounter any issues or difficulties, please contact us promptly.
 Wishing you a smooth experience ahead.
 ### Join our Discord and WeChat groups to receive after-sales support.